Amigos Resource Sharing Agreement

-- Union list data should be checked for serial holdings when available.
+- Local Holdings data should be checked for serial holdings when available.

-- The requesting library is responsible for checking the policies of the supplying libraries in the Name Address Directory (NAD).
+- The requesting library is responsible for checking the policies of the supplying libraries in the OCLC Policies Directory.

 - Requests for materials for which locations cannot be found should be sent to libraries that might provide the materials with the statement that the requesting library cannot locate and verify.
 The source of reference should be cited.